 Indigenous culture is a vital part of our country, and it is important to recognize their exceptional contributions to the Canadian Experience.

-Phyllis embodies this movement as it works to reclaim indigenous pride and provide a dialogue to understand this experience better.
+Phyllis embodies this movement as it works to empower indigenous pride and provide a dialogue to understand this experience better.
 Her voice and her value exemplify the strength of Indigenous Peoples throughout our country.
 Let us learn from her and truly uphold the belief that every child matters!

 At Arctic Kingdom, Indigenous relations are important to us.
 We strive to maintain harmony with the Arctic, and its people, as we stand in solidarity with the issues they have faced.
 The friendships and partnerships that we have formed have offered us a chance to hear their story from the Inuit perspective.